 5Avoid impulse buying on the internet, and be careful with your credit card

-When we buy things without planning first, we can be guided by our impulses and end up buying things we don’t need.
-For example, a lot of people end up returning clothes that they bought, because they don’t fit or really aren’t needed.
+When we buy things without planning ahead of time, we can be guided by our impulses and end up buying things we don’t need.
+For example, many people end up returning clothes that they bought, because they don’t fit or really aren’t needed.
 One thing you can do to save money is to avoid buying things on the internet at the instant you get the urge.
-Take time to think, and be sure you write down those expenses on your list.
+Take time to think — and be sure you write down those expenses on your list.

 Check on your cell phone to see what apps you use to buy things often, and ask yourself if you can delete them, or at least move them off the default screen.